ExpHP/dftbplus-sys/doc/installing-dftbplus.md

 pkg-config --cflags --libs --static libdftb+
 ```

-to print all of `-I`, `-L`, `-l`, and `-D` flags necessary to build against the library.
+to print all of `-I`, `-L`, `-l`, and `-D` flags necessary to build against the library and preprocess its header file.

 Notice from the above that `dftbplus-sys` assumes the library was built statically.
-This is because, at the time of writing, DFTB+ itself does not support being built as a shared library.
+This is because, at the time of writing, DFTB+ itself does not appear to support being built as a shared library.

 > **Q:** So that's just `make install_api`, right?